Metrics (networking): Service level metrics

 Router metrics are metrics used by a router to make routing decisions.
 It is typically one of many fields in a routing table.

 Router metrics can contain any number of values that help the router determine the best route among multiple routes to a destination.
-A router metric typically based on information like path length, bandwidth, load, hop count, path cost, delay, MTU, reliability and communications cost.
+A router metric is typically based on information like path length, bandwidth, load, hop count, path cost, delay, MTU, reliability and communications cost.